TOOLBXDEV/deployment-script/README.md

 TODO: Change the file names of the scripts to make them compatible with this instructions here.

 From a terminal, change into the directory of this repository and run `./deploy <repo>`, where `<repo>` is the name of the repository that you want to deploy.
 Then follow the instructions.

+## Notes
+The first time that you run the program for a repository, it will take longer than the subsequent times, since the first run on a repository will clone the repository to your machine.